rnpbr/opennetworking-docs/docs/en/Laboratórios/Juniper/vJunos/Descoberta-Diode/index.md

 The changes made were:

 - Adding Netbox to the `br-lab` network.
-- Changed the dockerfile to `Dockerfile-Plugins`, created previously.
+- Changing the dockerfile to `Dockerfile-Plugins`, created previously.
 - Also changed the image of the services to: `netbox:latest-plugins`.

 #### :material-power-plug-outline: **5.3.5. plugins.py**